-We have an excellent selection of garlic for planting this year, and we will begin shipping in September.
-Please check back then to place your order.
+We will have a limited selection of garlic for planting this year, and it will be available for purchase the third week of September.
+Please check back on Tuesday, September 17th to place your order.

 All garlics are divided into two subspecies: the hardneck garlics, which form flower stalks (also called scapes); and the softnecks, which do not form flower stalks.

 Here are the differences that you might want to consider in choosing which varieties to grow:

 Hardnecks have fewer, larger cloves, which encircle the center stalk, and they are easy to peel, making them popular with professional chefs.